New program from JWCC and SIUC allows students to ‘become Trailblazers and Salukis at the same time’

 Creating opportunities, from Quincy to Carbondale

 In addition to the convenience of online programs and the obvious financial benefits of lower overall costs, the programs hail from an institution with robust research initiatives spanning several disciplines.
-The university is categorized as a R-2 doctoral research university indicating “high research activity,” and was recognized by The Princeton Review as being one of the best colleges in the midwest for 2025.
+The university is categorized as an R-2 doctoral research university indicating “high research activity.”
+It was recognized by The Princeton Review as one of the best colleges in the Midwest for 2025.

-Eligible students will have twelve online academic programs to choose from to complete their bachelor’s degree:
+Eligible students can choose from 12 online academic programs to complete their bachelor’s degree:

 • accounting;